MiguelFerrer99/LostAnimalsApp/README_en.md

 ## Why you would want to use Lost Animals?
-Lost Animals is the perfect app to spread the word about the loss of any pet.
-Plus many more features!
+Lost Animals is the perfect app to spread the loss of any pet or animal.
+And many more features!

 ## Description